 Bluetooth connection will be maintained while BTST key commands are made.
 After a period of 6 minutes with no key commands, Bluetooth connection will be turned off and the BTST and display blue lights will go out.
-To manually disconnect Bluetooth at any time, press lacktriangle and lacktriangle together.
+To manually disconnect Bluetooth at any time, press and together.